 2. Earn Your MSN Degree

+To work as a nursing educator, you will need to have earned a master’s degree.
 Offered at both Marquette’s Milwaukee campus and the Pleasant Prairie learning site, the Direct Entry MSN program allows second-degree students to leverage their non-nursing bachelor’s degree to earn a Master of Science in Nursing degree in 19–21 months.

 3. Gain Experience as a Nurse